Google defeats lawsuit claiming YouTube censors conservatives

 “Plaintiff has not shown that defendants have engaged in one of the very few public functions that were traditionally exclusively reserved to the state,” she added.

-The San Jose, California-based judge also dismissed a claim that YouTube engaged in false advertising by implying that Prager’s videos were “inappropriate,” and dismissed various law claims.
-Koh gave Prager a chance to amend its lawsuit.
+The San Jose, California-based judge also dismissed a claim that YouTube engaged in false advertising by implying that Prager’s videos were “inappropriate.”

-A lawyer for Prager did not immediately respond on Tuesday to requests for comment.
+Koh gave Prager a chance to amend its lawsuit, and said the case “demands an analysis” of California’s state constitution “in the age of social media and the internet.”

+Peter Obstler, a lawyer for Prager, said his client will review its legal options, including a possible appeal.
-In court papers, Google acknowledged that deciding which videos to restrict “may involve difficult, subjective judgment calls.”

-But it maintained that it should not be held liable for trying to keep YouTube “safe and enjoyable for all users.”
+In court papers, Google had acknowledged that deciding which videos to restrict “may involve difficult, subjective judgment calls,” but said it should not be liable for trying to keep YouTube “safe and enjoyable for all users.”

+YouTube, in a statement, said Prager’s videos “weren’t excluded from Restricted Mode because of politics or ideology,” and Koh’s decision “vindicates important legal principles that allow us to provide different choices and settings to users.”

 Google drew attention last August when it fired an engineer, James Damore, who had written an internal memo saying that biological differences led to fewer women in various technology jobs.